gvcgo/neobox/Readme.md

-  graw           Manually dowload rawUri list(conf.txt from gitlab) for neobox client. guuid          Generate UUIDs. help           display help qrcode         Generate QRCode for a chosen proxy. [qrcode proxy_index] restart        Restart the running neobox client with a chosen proxy. [restart proxy_index] rmproxy        Remove a manually added proxy [manually or edgetunnel]. setkey         Setup rawlist encrytion key for neobox.
+  graw           Manually dowload rawUri list(conf.txt from gitlab) for neobox client. guuid          Generate UUIDs. help           display help qcode          Generate QRCode for a chosen proxy. [qcode proxy_index] restart        Restart the running neobox client with a chosen proxy. [restart proxy_index] rmproxy        Remove a manually added proxy [manually or edgetunnel]. setkey         Setup rawlist encrytion key for neobox.
 [With no args will set key to default value]